AryanRajput2083/Code_Chronicles/README.md

 #### Requirements

 - A proper internet connection
-- Open the webapp in your browser and enter any username and password of your choice.
+- Open the webapp in your browser and enter **any username and password of your choice.**
+- Use arrow keys to move the avatar.

 ## Contributers